snuq/VSEQF/Readme.md

 # VSE Quick Functions Addon For Blender

-This script is designed to make Blender's VSE easier to use by implementing features often found in other video editors, or features that I find useful as a video editor.
+VSEQF is an overhaul for Blender's VSE that can completely change your workflow.
+Designed for quick, mouse and keyboard balanced editing with a focus on real-time feedback.

 Watch the demo video:
 [![Demo Video](https://img.youtube.com/vi/rJg8xH8PyGc/0.jpg)](https://www.youtube.com/watch?v=rJg8xH8PyGc)